DavidMcMorrow/The-Best-Tetris-AIs-Ever/README.md

 Cross entrophy write up and code was done by Matthew Runswick (16316898)

+--------How to run the code ---------

+The implementation of each of the algorithims is done on a seperate branch in this repository.

+The instructions for accessing and running the code for each implemented algorithim is described below.

 -----How to run El Tetris-----

 Move to the el tetris Branch on this repository.